Upcoming events

 2021 - Roberto Zambrano

-This scholarship was established by Kim Kowalczik in memory of her father, Bob Gay, who made significant contributions to the education of cytotechnology students and was a founding member of the ASCT.
-Beginning 2018, the scholarship has been awarded to two cytotechnology students annually.
+This scholarship was established by Kim Kowalczik in memory of her father, Bob Gay, who made significant contributions to the education of cytology students and was a founding member of the ASCT.
+Beginning 2018, the scholarship has been awarded to two cytology students annually.
 Two outstanding students this year will receive $1,250 and sponsorship (travel and accommodations) to the upcoming ASCT annual conference.

-Candidates must have completed the first six months of training in an accredited cytotechnology program and must be members of the ASCT.
-The award is based on academic performance, financial need, service and a demonstrated potential to make significant contributions to the cytotechnology profession.
+Candidates must have completed the first six months of training in an accredited cytology program and must be members of the ASCT.
+The award is based on academic performance, financial need, service and a demonstrated potential to make significant contributions to the cytology profession.
 Student membership with ASCT is complimentary and is a requirement for the scholarship application.

 The recipients of the 2025 scholarship will receive funding from ASCT Services to attend the 2025 ASCT Annual Conference, May 2-3, 2025 in Reno, Nevada where they will receive their award To learn more, visit ASCT Services.